How Culture Shapes Identity and Daily Life

 - Sharing heritage with others

-Embracing cultural roots builds confidence and pride.
+Engaging with cultural roots fosters confidence and pride.

 Final Thoughts